AlexWendland/public-note/OMSCS/CS7641/Week 5 - Computational Learning Theory.md

 [[Computational learning theory]] is fundamentally about 3 things:
 - defining learning problems,
-- show algorithms work, and
+- showing algorithms work, and
 - showing problems are easy or hard.

 When considering problems it is useful to think about: